Skip to content

 • × V: Weighted sum of Values according to probabilities (takes in more information from highly relevant items)

-Multi-Head Attention is a mechanism that runs Self-Attention multiple times in parallel to simultaneously capture context from different perspectives.
+Multi-Head Attention is a mechanism that runs attention multiple times in parallel so the model can attend to information from different representation subspaces.[1]

 graph TD